 Instagram: St. Theresa School/Ashburn

-Coffee with the Principal: Communication is key to a successful school!
-I welcome conversations and input from our school community, and I want to know how we can better enhance your and your students' experiences at STS.
-I appreciate opportunities I have to meet with parents and families.
-One of the many ways I will be available to you is through scheduled coffees.
-We will often have coffees that hit on specific topics that are important in the life of the student; with some specific to the needs of different age groups.
+Communication is key to a successful school!
+I welcome conversations and input from our school community, and I want to know how we can better enhance our parents' and students' experiences at STS.
+I welcome any opportunity I have to meet with parents and families.

 Lastly, I appreciate your prayers and continued support!
 I keep the St. Theresa School community in my prayers, always.